UMCollab/ODM/README.md

 ### Azure AD 2.0

-* Register your client at https://apps.dev.microsoft.com/ (Azure AD 2.0 clients are also called "Converged applications")
+* Register your client at https://apps.dev.microsoft.com/ (Azure AD 2.0 clients are also called "Converged applications").
     * Under `Application Secrets` select `Generate New Password`; use this as the `client_secret` in your ODM config.
     * Under `Platforms`, add a web platform with a redirect URL of